Citrullin/documentation/general/0.1/concepts/ipv6-mesh-network.md

 The standard is defined in [RFC 6550](https://datatracker.ietf.org/doc/rfc6550/).
 [This video series](https://www.youtube.com/watch?v=6AP7p0sbBro&t=45s) is a good resource to get into details how it works.

-### 6LBR (6LoWPAN Border Router)
+### 6LBR (6LoWPAN border router)

 Border router are connecting the 6LoWPAN with an IPv6 network.

-To keep it simple:
-The Border router connects our IoT mesh network to the Internet.
+The border router connects our IoT mesh network to the Internet.
-The Border router is not necessarily connecting the mesh 6LoWPAN directly to the Internet.
+The border router is not necessarily connecting the mesh 6LoWPAN directly to the Internet.
-The router can also be connected to a private or public Wifi.
+The router can also be connected to a private or public WiFi.
 Some resources refer it as edge router.

-### 6LR (6LoWPAN Router)
+### 6LR (6LoWPAN router)

 A 6LR routes the packets to hosts or other 6LR nodes.
 The only difference between a 6LBR and a 6LR is the connection to the Internet.